kiboschool/course-july-2023-onboarding/src/lessons/setup/assignment.md

 ### Information for full-time students
 You will take 4 classes during the term.
-Click the links below to sign up for your classes.
+Click the links below to register for each classes.

-- <a href="https://zoom.us/meeting/register/tJMsdOigrTIrHdGV2pgLi8Ya1rRiUPOuB3pj" target="_blank">Mondays, 5:30pm GMT, Web Development Fundamentals</a>
+- <a href="https://zoom.us/meeting/register/tJMsdOigrTIrHdGV2pgLi8Ya1rRiUPOuB3pj" target="_blank">Web Development Fundamentals</a>
+  - Live class meets on Zoom on Monday at 5:30pm GMT
-- <a href="https://zoom.us/meeting/register/tJ0lde6tqz8pHtYMPXLJ2mokeB-UMmmxTmdk" target="_blank">Tuesdays, 5:30pm GMT, Optimizing Your Learning</a>
+- <a href="https://zoom.us/meeting/register/tJ0lde6tqz8pHtYMPXLJ2mokeB-UMmmxTmdk" target="_blank">Optimizing Your Learning</a>
+  - Live class meets on Zoom on Tuesday at 5:30pm GMT.
+This is a half-term, 5-week class that will end on August 8
-- <a href="https://zoom.us/meeting/register/tJYuf-yuqzsuG9TuZ2GkmvhZfC0d0qdJ4hY4" target="_blank">Wednesday 3:00pm GMT, Programming 1</a>
+- <a href="https://zoom.us/meeting/register/tJYuf-yuqzsuG9TuZ2GkmvhZfC0d0qdJ4hY4" target="_blank"> Programming 1</a>
+  - Live class meets on Zoom on Wednesday 3:00pm GMT
-- <a href="https://zoom.us/meeting/register/tJEuc-GprTovE9yKT5--jdWYdisA9MEiuOXm" target="_blank">Thursday 5:30pm GMT, Communicating for Success - Writing</a>
+- <a href="https://zoom.us/meeting/register/tJEuc-GprTovE9yKT5--jdWYdisA9MEiuOXm" target="_blank">Communicating for Success - Writing</a>
+  - Live class meets on Zoom on Thursday at 5:30pm GMT

 ### Information for part-time students
 You will take 2 classes during the term.
 Click the links below to sign up for your classes.

-- <a href="https://zoom.us/meeting/register/tJ0lde6tqz8pHtYMPXLJ2mokeB-UMmmxTmdk" target="_blank">Tuesdays, 5:30pm GMT, Optimizing Your Learning</a>
+- <a href="https://zoom.us/meeting/register/tJ0lde6tqz8pHtYMPXLJ2mokeB-UMmmxTmdk" target="_blank">Optimizing Your Learning</a>
+  - Live class meets on Zoom on Tuesday at 5:30pm GMT.
+This is a half-term, 5-week class that will end on August 8
-- <a href="https://zoom.us/meeting/register/tJYuf-yuqzsuG9TuZ2GkmvhZfC0d0qdJ4hY4" target="_blank">Wednesday 3:00pm GMT, Programming 1</a>
+- <a href="https://zoom.us/meeting/register/tJYuf-yuqzsuG9TuZ2GkmvhZfC0d0qdJ4hY4" target="_blank"> Programming 1</a>
+  - Live class meets on Zoom on Wednesday 3:00pm GMT

 <aside>
- 💡 You should receive a confirmation email after registeraton.
-Open each email and click "Add to Google Calendar" to add the class meetings to your Kibo Google Calendar.
+ 💡 You will receive a confirmation email after registeraton.
+Open each email and click "Add to Google Calendar" to add the class meetings to your calendar.

 </aside>